ImpulseFPS/simple-banking/README.md

-# simple-banking
-simple-banking used with QBCore Framework
+# simple-banking used with QBCore Framework